CommuniCityProject/communicity_toolbox/toolbox/Projects/FaceDetection/README.md

     - ``host``: IP address of the Context Broker.
     - ``port``: Port of the Context Broker.
     - ``notification_uri``: URI where the subscription notifications will be sent.
+    - ``check_subscription_conflicts``: Flag if the subscription conflicts should be checked before creating them.
 - ``api``:
     - ``host``: Bind IP address of the API server.
     - ``port``: Bind port of the API server.